 “Attachment theory is a theory on relationships.
 It is about how we do or do not do intimacy.
 It is a theory of emotion because we believe when we are threatened, face stress or duress, look towards our safe haven for security and find either I will be calmed and soothed or not.”

-Understanding our attachment style, what it looks like cognitively, emotionally and behaviorally, as well as what triggers it and what to do about it will greatly aid a couple’s journey towards healing, intimacy and health in the marriage relationship.
+Understanding our attachment style, what it looks like cognitively, emotionally and behaviorally, as well as what triggers it and what to do about it will greatly aid a couple’s journey towards healing, intimacy and health in the marriage relationship, so they can enjoy their time together and even in the bed with accessories as a good g-spot vibrator and others.
 Tools and techniques may be very helpful, but it is a healthy connection between 2 people that we call attachment that makes all the difference in marriage.

 The original state of Adam and Eve was complete marital intimacy and oneness.
 They lived and worked in the Garden of Eden, enjoying each other and sharing in the work.
 Eve had no difficulty submitting to Adam and respecting him and Adam loved Eve.
 It came naturally.
 They were naked and unashamed.
 Their being naked and unashamed says so much about the intimacy that Adam and Eve enjoyed.
 They loved and enjoyed each other.
 There was nothing that came between them: no conflict, blame or shame.
 They knew each other deeply and accepted each other completely.

 This is the longing of every heart.
 This is the definition of intimacy in marriage – to be deeply known and loved by your spouse.